R has little support for physical

 log(a) # base defaults to exp(1)

-## Units: [(ln(re 1 m.s-1))]
+## Units: [ln(re 1 m.s-1)]

 log(a, base = 10)

-## Units: [(lg(re 1 m.s-1))]
+## Units: [lg(re 1 m.s-1)]

 log(a, base = 2)

-## Units: [(lb(re 1 m.s-1))]
+## Units: [lb(re 1 m.s-1)]

-are allowed:
+max, and range are allowed:

-, printing behaves differently for
+Following difftime, printing behaves differently for

 length-one vectors: